 The Gems Gallery and Wang Talang are large stores devoted almost exclusively to jewellery.
 The range, especially at Gems Gallery, is huge, with modern European and Asian styles and certificates issued when you buy.
 Located on the bypass road on the edge of Phuket City, near Tesco-Lotus.
 For lovers of rare and antique jewellery, The Banyan Tree Galleries feature interesting pieces from around Asia.

-Unless you're an expert in gems and jewellery, it is not recommened to buy such goods with the intention of reselling them back home for huge profits.
+Unless you're an expert in gems and jewellery, it is not recommended to buy such goods with the intention of reselling them back home for huge profits.
 Some elaborate scams have been set up to fool people into paying a high price for gems that are low quality at best or even worthless fakes.

-Gems and Jewellery Advisory
+Gems and jewellery advise

 There are occasional complaints from visitors about unethical jewellers who persuaded them to buy jewellery at an unreasonable price.
-There are also cases where gems purchased have turned out to be fakes.
+There are also cases where gems purchased have turned out to be fake.
 While such scams are largely carried out in Bangkok, there have been complaints about jewel purchases in Phuket.

 To combat this problem, the Thai Gem and Jewellery Traders Association and the Tourism Authority of Thailand (TAT) have formed a "Jewel Fest Club".
 The club aims to offer quality products at reasonable prices with a money-back guarantee if buyers are not completely satisfied.
 Some of the larger Phuket jewellers are in this program, so look for the Jewel Fest emblem while browsing the shop.